thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         We will contact you to arrange suitable times for you and your child to undertake orientation at the early learning centre.
-      title: >-
-        Enrolling at the Our Early Learning Centre (Steps Once Been Offered a Place)
+      title: Enrolling at Our Early Learning Centre (Steps Once Been Offered a Place)
     - content: >-
         Before commencing at the service, we will coordinate three 1 hour orientation sessions will need to be completed by your child.
 The